 Your payment history is the biggest slice of the credit score pie, so even one late payment or missed payment can significantly affect your score.
 Negative items can stay on your credit report for up to seven years, so if you miss a payment, you may not be able to achieve a perfect 850 credit score until at least seven years have passed!

 FICO says that 96% of “high achievers,” or those with FICO scores above 785, have no missed payments on their credit report.
+Experian’s data also show that 850 scorers have never been delinquent on a tradeline, while average scorers are likely to have around two tradelines delinquent in the past.

 Essentially, to get an 850 credit score, you just need to follow one simple strategy: make all of your payments on time for a long time.
 We will further discuss the connection between payment history and time in the “Length of Credit History” section below.